 - Shoppers may return to the line for the next shopping session once they have completed their hour

-As a reminder, please do not leave your donated items outside closed retail store donation doors and closed Donation Xpress Center doors.
+As a reminder, please do not leave your donated items outside retail store donation doors and Donation Xpress Center doors after closing hours.

 Job Connection Center Updates

 Job Connection Center employment assistance services are available virtually and over the phone.
 For employment assistance, please call (407) 235-1541 or email email@example.com to receive services.
-We will not be able to assist individuals in-person at this time.
+We are not able to assist individuals in-person at this time.